What steps should I take if I suspect a fraudulent will is affecting probate proceedings in my family?

 1.3 File a Formal Objection or Caveat

-North Carolina law requires anyone challenging a will to act quickly:
+North Carolina law requires anyone challenging a will to act promptly:

 1.4 Initiate a Will Contest

-If the clerk admits the will over your objection, you can take the matter to Superior Court:
+If the clerk admits the will, you can pursue a caveat proceeding in Superior Court:

-• File a formal will contest in the same county where the estate is open.
+- File the will contest in the same county where the estate is open.

-• Serve all interested parties and the personal representative.
+- Serve all interested parties and the personal representative as required.

 1.5 Use Discovery to Uncover Facts